ceph/ceph/doc/rados/operations/control.rst

 .. warning::
    This could result in permanent data loss.
 Use with caution!

-To create an OSD in the CRUSH map, run the following command:
+To create a new OSD, run the following command:

 .. prompt:: bash $